dtrammer/AxisActionEventLib/README.md

 - The default service address of Axis devices is <http://yourip/vapix/services>, this is used by default.
 This can be changed by assigning the Service_URL property of the service object

+- For sample usage see the UnitTest class